Services and facilities providing treatment and support for wounded, sick and injured service personnel.

 Catterick: Phoenix House; it provides residential accommodation for up to 50 personnel and a further 30 day attendees

-In addition, the Royal Navy operate Hasler Company, based in HMS Drake at Plymouth, which is effectively a Royal Navy Personnel Recovery Centre for use by all three Services; expansion of the facilities at HMS Drake is being supported by Help for Heroes.
+In addition, the Royal Navy operate Royal Naval Recovery Centre, based in HMS Drake at Plymouth, which is effectively a Royal Navy Personnel Recovery Centre for use by all 3 services.

 Edinburgh House PRC, Edinburgh

-Edinburgh House is a British Army led personnel recovery centre, operated by The Royal British Legion (and in partnership with Erskine, a veterans’ charity).
+Edinburgh House is a British Army led personnel recovery centre in partnership with Erskine, a veterans’ charity).

 It opened in August 2009.
-Erskine entered into partnership with the British Army and Help for Heroes to host the first Personnel Recovery Centre in the state of the art expansion at the Erskine Home Edinburgh.
+Erskine entered into partnership with the British Army to host the first Personnel Recovery Centre in the state of the art expansion at the Erskine Home Edinburgh.

 From 1 January 2011 this capability was provided in partnership between Erskine and The Royal British Legion.